- Apr 17, 2018

 President and Chief Executive Officer

 David grew up in a family of educators and followed them into the field.
 He went to public school in New York City before enrolling at Yale University.
 At Yale, he taught reading to high school students from low-income families and started Branch, an innovative community service program for inner-city students in New Haven, Conn.
-Based on the success of Branch, David received a Rhodes Scholarship, which he used to study English literature at the University of Oxford and classical educational philosophy at the University of Cambridge in the U.K. He returned to the U.S. to work at McKinsey & Company for five years, where he led much of the firm’s pro bono work in education.
+Based on the success of Branch, David received a Rhodes Scholarship, which he used to study English literature at the University of Oxford and classical educational philosophy at the University of Cambridge in the U.K.

 With a team of educators, David founded the Grow Network, an organization committed to making assessment results truly useful for teachers, parents and students.
 The Grow Network delivered breakthrough-quality reports for parents and teachers as well as individualized learning guides for students.
 McGraw-Hill acquired the Grow Network in 2005.